atuttle/blog/notes/application-rot.md

 your car will break down if you never change the oil and put electrical tape over the check engine light. modern apps require modern approaches. good tests, tools that notify you of updates, and as much automation as possible.

----

-<small>1: If not physically old, or not _that_ physically old, then mentally old: stuck in "the old way" of doing things.</small>
+[^1]: If not physically old, or not _that_ physically old, then mentally old: stuck in "the old way" of doing things.